everx-labs/ever-cli/README.md

 `main.ton.dev` and `net.ton.dev` networks already have their current endpoints specified in the default endpoint map.
 See [section 2.4 below](#24-configure-endpoints-map) on how to edit and add endpoints to the endpoint map.

 > **Note**: This change was introduced in version 0.16.1 and is fully compatible with scripts written for previous versions, where main.ton.dev and net.ton.dev networks were specified with a single url.
-TONOS-CLi will simply use the default endpoint map to access these networks.
+TONOS-CLI will simply use the default endpoint map to access these networks.

 Network configuration can be [overridden](#25-override-network-settings) for any single subcommand.